Manuel Locatelli

 After coming through the club's youth system, Locatelli made his professional debut with AC Milan, helping them win the 2016 Supercoppa Italiana.
 He moved to Sassuolo in 2018, before joining Juventus in 2021.

-Locatelli represented Italy internationally, participating in Italy's victorious UEFA Euro 2020 campaign.
+Locatelli represents Italy in international football, and was part of the country's victorious UEFA Euro 2020 squad.

 Club career

 Early career

-Locatelli began his career with Atalanta, before moving to AC Milan at the age of 11 years.
+Born in Lecco, Lombardy, Locatelli began his career with Atalanta, before moving to AC Milan at the age of 11 years.
 With the Rossoneri he progressed through each youth category, from Esordienti to Primavera.
 In March 2015, Locatelli signed his first professional contract with Milan, effective from 1 July 2015 until 30 June 2018.

 AC Milan

 Locatelli received his first ever call-up to Milan's senior team ahead of the away game against Udinese played on 22 September 2015; he, however, remained an unused substitute.
 Later that season, he was promoted into the first team by the then Milan head coach Siniša Mihajlović.

 He made his Serie A debut aged 18, on 21 April 2016, replacing Andrea Poli after 87 minutes in a 0−0 home draw against Carpi.
 On 14 May 2016 he made his debut as a starter, in the last league match of the season against Roma at the San Siro.